 There are many ways to raise a child, but all parents share a common wish that their children are healthy and have bright futures.
 What no parent wants for their child is a difficult life.
 With the prevalence of autism so high—the current estimates are that 1 in 54 children have an autism spectrum disorder (ASD)—it is certainly understandable to wonder if your child is on the spectrum when you notice anything unusual in their development.
 Of course, children develop at different rates, so just because your child doesn’t communicate or socially interact on the same level as their peers doesn’t necessarily mean your child is on the spectrum.
 Every child is unique, and autism is a complex neurodevelopmental condition that affects each person differently.

 ASD can look quite different depending on the individual, but there are some common signs that support a diagnosis.
-These characteristics have to do with the areas of social impairment, communication difficulties, restricted interests, and repetitive behaviors.
+These characteristics have to do with the areas of social communication impairment, difficulties with social interactions, restricted interests and repetitive behaviors.
 However, keep in mind that children who do not have autism can also have some of these behaviors, so it is important not to rush to conclusions before you consult a professional.
-As you observe your child's mannerisms, consider the behaviors that fall under these three categories:
+As you observe your child's mannerisms, consider the behaviors that fall under these two categories:

-For many parents, the first sign that causes concern is when their child is not developing speech and language skills.
-Many young children have delayed speech, but there are other forms of communication to assess that may indicate signs of autism.
-A child with autism may use few or no communicative gestures (such as pointing), may frequently repeat specific words or phrases (out of context), or answer questions with statements that seem unrelated or scripted.
+For many parents, the first signs that causes concern are when their child is not developing speech and language skills or expressing interest in interacting with others.
+Many young children have delayed speech without autism, but there are other forms of social communication and interaction that may indicate signs of autism.
+A child with autism may use few or no communicative gestures (such as head shaking), may may not respond to others’ attempts to interact with them despite adequate hearing, or could display a blank expression even during emotionally-charged situations.
+A child may also rarely approach others to share their interests or enjoyment, prefer to play alone even when others show interest in playing with them, or demonstrate a lack of imaginative play skills.
 A few other signs may include:

-Behaviors that involve repeating certain actions, such as rocking back and forth or using an object over and over again in the same specific way, are commonly referred to as repetitive behaviors.
-Another red flag is referred to as rigidity, which can include becoming unusually upset or distraught over minor changes.
+In addition to impairments in social communication and interaction skills, individuals with autism display behaviors that may further exacerbate social difficulties.
+Behaviors that involve repeating certain actions, such as waving hands or arms or using an object over and over again in the same specific way, are commonly referred to as repetitive behaviors.
+Another behavioral symptom is referred to as rigidity, which can include becoming unusually upset or distraught over minor changes in their environment or daily routine.
 You may also observe your child insisting on following strict, self-imposed routines.
-Some children develop unusually strong interests in very specific things or conversational topics and may be unwilling or uninterested in talking about anything else.
+Some children develop unusually strong interests in very specific objects or conversational topics and may be unwilling or uninterested in talking about anything else.
+Other children experience sensory-seeking behaviors and/or aversions to certain sensory stimuli.
 A few other signs may include:

 It is not easy for parents to learn that their child might have autism.
 Even if you have concerns about your child’s development, it’s natural to wonder if they’re simply a late bloomer.
 It’s not unusual for concerned parents and caregivers to spend hours searching online to figure out what’s happening with their child.
 It is good to be vigilant, but correctly diagnosing ASD is complicated.
 It's crucial to know the warning signs so that you can determine if you should seek a professional opinion from a qualified and experienced diagnostician.
 If your child is on the spectrum, keep in mind that an official diagnosis is more than a label.
 It is a gateway to getting your child help, as the diagnosis is often required by various healthcare systems to gain access to treatments and therapies.
 The AZA United Family Support Team can help you through this process if you have questions.